 Course convenor: Jane Bradley: email Jane if you have any questions about this course email@example.com

 Arts graduates get amazing, world-changing jobs and are sought after across a wide range of industries and organisations both locally and internationally.
 Because we can't guarantee you one of these amazing jobs however, we have designed this course to introduce you to the employability mindset and assist you to develop, practice, reflect on and communicate your employability skills.
 By completing this course you will give yourself the best possible chance of not only securing your first graduate job but also succeeding throughout your whole career.

 By the time you complete this course we expect you will;

-- understand what employability is and develop an employability mindset
+- understand the employability concept and develop an employability mindset

-- understand the broad skill set developed in the process of completing an Arts degree
+- understand the broad transferrable skill set developed in the process of completing an Arts degree

 - understand and apply key skills and capabilities sought in the job market